dedetmix/PS_DISP/README.md

 - AGU Fall Meeting 2018, Poster Session

 Isya, N. & Niemeier, W., 2018, Combining Sentinel-1 Ascending and Descending Data to Aspect Information in Term of the 3D Slope Creep Behavior, Earth and Space Science Open Archive, doi:10.1002/essoar.10500282.1

+For question and feedback, contact to : n.isya@tu-bs.de